CallOn84/NeuralMaster/README.md

 # NeuralMaster
-This is the repository for NeuralMaster; which includes training data and more.
+This is the repository for NeuralMaster, which includes training data and more.

 # About the project
 NeuralMaster is a project that derives of Leela Chess Zero, our beloved neural network.
 Instead of training Lc0 through unsupervised learning, NeuralMaster is trained using over 90,000 games from strong chess players throughout history.
 The goal is to elevate the human-like approach that Lc0 is well known for, but hopefully, add more flair to its play.
 NeuralMaster should be creative as an artist and brutal like a butcher.